 The name “Great American Ball Park” is appropriate for the country’s first professional baseball team, even if it is officially named after an insurance company.
 Cincinnati’s home team has a storied past:.
 The Reds won the World Series in 1919, 1940, 1975, 1976 and 1990, and won National League pennants in 1939, 1961, 1970 and 1972.
 Having produced and nurtured baseball talents like Gary Nolan, Pete Rose and Don Gullett, it’s no wonder the Reds have had such success over the years.
 Unlike most teams, the Reds have stood by Cincinnati since their inception as the Cincinnati Red Stockings in 1882.
 After the dawn of the 20th century, they changed their name to the Redlegs, then back to the Reds after five years.

 The Great American Ball Park also features a 217-foot LED scoreboard, the Riverfront Club restaurant on the stadium’s third level, the Rose Garden and the Spirit of Baseball, a bas relief sculpture that represents a young man’s dream to be a baseball player in the style of ancient carvings of heroes and legends.
 Though the game itself is legendary, finding a sweet Reds parking spot doesn’t have to be, thanks to ParkWhiz.

 ParkWhiz makes booking a parking place simple, so you don’t have to go far afield for Reds parking.
-On the ParkWhiz website, find the game that you want to attend, pay a fee as much as a few beer-battered hot dogs, book your parking spot and print your parking pass.
+On the ParkWhiz website, find the game that you want to attend, book your parking spot and print your parking pass.
 After that, all you need to do is bring your parking pass to the game, making your Great American Ball Park parking experience as easy as watching the great American game underneath a blue sky, thanks to ParkWhiz.